joomplace/joomla-survey/README.md

 With this extension you can survey anything and get rewarding PDF or CSV reports!

 Almost every site needs to survey people online.
 See some examples below:
--If you run elections for the government or school council you can use Survey Force Deluxe to carry out the Joomla! poll online;
+- If you run elections for the government or school council you can use Survey Force Deluxe to carry out the Joomla! poll online;
 - Do you sell products or services online?
 It is crucial to clear understanding of what your customers want from you and how you can motivate them to make a repeat purchase.
 With the Joomla! survey component you will easily collect real-time feedback and make informed business decisions;
 - Marketing Specialists, no more mail-out survey campaigns.
 Survey Force Deluxe makes online surveys creation a snap;
 - Are you involved in support service?
 Improve it and solve your clients’ problems quickly creating a troubleshooter!